SorinaHamidifar/code-ventures/README.md

 # coding_adventures.py
-# A collection of coding adventures, experiments, and learnin project
+# A collection of coding adventures, experiments, and learning projects

 import random